Transylvania University: Library

 Originally completed in 1952 and dedicated by President Dwight D. Eisenhower, the main library building was renovated and enlarged in 1985; it was re-dedicated by then Vice President George H. W. Bush as the Douglas Gay Jr. and Frances Carrick Thomas Library.
-The Special Collections of the library houses a manuscript collection with letters, diaries, and documents of notable historical figures associated with the university including Henry Clay, Jefferson Davis, Robert Peter, John Wesley Hunt, Daniel Drake, and Horace Holley.
-The rare books section houses a collection of books relating to the history of horses and natural history, as well as a collection of pre-1800 medical books.
+The Special Collections of the library houses a manuscript collection with letters, diaries, and documents of notable historical figures associated with the university, including Henry Clay, Jefferson Davis, Robert Peter, John Wesley Hunt, Daniel Drake, and Horace Holley.
+The rare books section houses a collection of books relating to the history of horses and natural history and a collection of pre-1800 medical books.
 The books belonging to the Transylvania Medical Department, which closed in 1859, are now kept in special collections.
-The library was the setting for the film "American Animals", which told how four twenty-year-old students stole and attempted to sell some of the rare books.
+The library was the setting for the film "American Animals", which told how four 20-year-old students stole and attempted to sell some of the rare books.

 The basement of the library was renovated and became the Dugi Academic Center for Excellence in 2013 and the first floor was renovated in 2015.

-The Glenn Building was constructed as a multi-purpose building in 2005 and houses a coffee shop, Gratz Perk, the admissions offices, and expansion space for the library.
-It was named in honor of James F. Glenn, a former Board of Trustees member who donated $1.1 million for its construction.
-It utilizes an environmentally friendly geothermal heating and air conditioning system and several mature trees near the site were preserved during construction.
+The Glenn Building was constructed as a multi-purpose building in 2005 and houses a coffee shop, Gratz Perk, admissions offices, and expansion space for the library.
+It was named in honor of James F. Glenn, a former trustee who donated $1.1 million for its construction.
+It has an environmentally friendly geothermal heating and air conditioning system, and several mature trees near the site were preserved during construction.

 Residence halls

-The western half of the campus contains most of the residential parts of campus.
-Dalton-Voigt Hall opened in Fall 2015 and houses first-year students.
+The western half of the campus contains most of the residential parts of the campus.
+Dalton-Voigt Hall opened in the fall of 2015 and houses first-year students.
 This $7 million, 144-bed facility offers suite-style living and common spaces for studying and activities.
 Jefferson Davis Hall and Henry Clay Hall were demolished in June 2015 to make space for construction of Kincaid Hall and Bassett Hall, which are similar to Dalton-Voigt and opened in January 2017.

 Thomson Hall was opened in the fall of 2008.
 It received Energy Star rating in 2009.
-It features 31 suite style living-units which include study areas, living rooms, kitchenettes, bathrooms, and bedrooms.
+It features 31 suite-style units, including study areas, living rooms, kitchenettes, bathrooms, and bedrooms.
 The building is three stories tall, has 28000 ft2 of space, and cost $5.5 million.

-Thomson Hall was built to be an environmentally friendly building and it exceeds state insulating value requirements by 28 percent.
-It has geothermal heating and energy, low flow shower heads, a total energy recovery wheel on outside ventilation, fifty percent recycled material in the parking lot surface, and energy saving lighting.
+Thomson Hall was built to be environmentally friendly and exceeds state insulating value requirements by 28 percent.
+It has geothermal heating and energy, low-flow shower heads, a total energy recovery wheel on outside ventilation, fifty percent recycled material in the parking lot surface, and energy-saving lighting.

-Dalton-Voigt, Thomson, Kincaid, and Bassett Halls all surround Back Circle, a central outdoor field where students are able to socialize, play sports, or do homework.
+Dalton-Voigt, Thomson, Kincaid, and Bassett Halls surround Back Circle, a central outdoor field where students can socialize, play sports, or do homework.

 The other residence spaces on campus are Poole Residence Center and Rosenthal Apartment Complex.
 Poole houses first-year students in large, suite-style rooms.
-Rosenthal houses upperclass students in an outdoor apartment style.
+Rosenthal houses upper-class students in an outdoor apartment style.